 c) Seaford to East Dean: In the walk directions a 2.3km (1.4 mile) link walk inland from Birling Gap to East Dean is provided which gives you access to the very regular number 12 bus service to Eastbourne or Seaford.
 Adding this to option b) above makes a total walk of 15km (9.3 miles).

 d) Exceat to Beachy Head.
 A 10.4km (6.4 mile) walk along the finest stretch of the cliffs: only possible when the 13X is operating: otherwise, you have to do option e) below.

 e) Exceat to Eastbourne: A 15.7km (9.7 mile) walk over the Seven Sisters and Beachy Head, with refreshment stops at Birling Gap and Beachy Head.

 It is also interesting to do this walk backwards: you get a steep climb out of Eastbourne to start, can have lunch at Beachy Head or Birling Gap, and then tea at the Saltmarsh tea rooms at the end of the Seven Sisters.
-Extra walk 60 Eastbourne to East Dean on this website has directions for the first half of this walk.
+The Eastbourne to East Dean walk on this website has directions for the first half of this walk.

 The Martello Tower in Seaford is the most westerly of a chain of 103 such fortresses (the other end of the chain being in Aldeburgh, Suffolk) built to protect the South East coast of England against invasion in the early part of the Napoleonic Wars.
 It contains a museum of local history, open 11am to 1pm and 2.30pm to 4.30pm on Sundays and bank holidays year round, and on Wednesday and Saturday afternoons in summer.